-Like most traditional stories, they explain the natural world and contain messages for the listener.
+Traditional stories explain the natural world and contain many messages for the careful listener.
 The details of the Lake Eyre creation stories vary, but the lesson remains the same—make good use of what you have.

 Together the stories build an oral map of the landscape, pointing out routes and landmarks for travellers who know how to follow them.

 A well-informed visitor with sharp eyes may spot many mammals besides red and grey kangaroos.
 Eight macropod species are found in the district.
 Most parks have at least three macropod species, with seven living at Idalia, including vulnerable yellow-footed rock-wallabies.

 Endangered greater bilbies and vulnerable kowaris are at Diamantina.
 Bladensburg hosts the largest known population of endangered Julia Creek dunnarts on a national park.

 Idalia’s high diversity of insect-eating bats includes the rare little pied bat.
 Shy echidnas are found on all parks with possums occuring at Idalia, Lochern, Welford and Bladensburg.

 You are likely to see dingoes at Diamantina and Munga-Thirri (formerly known as Simpson Desert National Park), and marsupial mice occupy most of the district.